Based on 13 hedge funds · latest filing: 2025 Q4 · updated quarterly

 fund count last 6Q

-6 fewer hedge funds hold this stock compared to a year ago (-33% decline).
-When institutions consistently reduce exposure, it's worth asking what they know that retail investors don't.
+6 fewer hedge funds hold CNF compared to a year ago (-32% decline).
+When institutions consistently reduce their exposure, it's worth exploring the underlying fundamental reasons driving them away.

 🟢